-Internal events which the plant is designed to withstand shall be identified, and AOOs, DBAs and DECs shall be determined from these events.
+Internal events that the plant is designed to withstand shall be identified, and AOOs, DBAs and DECs shall be determined from these events.

-The possible interaction of external and internal events shall be considered, such as external events initiating internal fires or floods, or that may lead to the generation of missiles.
+The possible interaction of external and internal events shall be considered, such as external events that may initiate internal fires or floods, or that may lead to the generation of missiles.